Tom Holland (filmmaker)

-Thomas Lee Holland (born July 11, 1943) is an American screenwriter, actor, and director best known for his work in the horror film genre, penning the 1983 sequel to the classic Alfred Hitchcock film Psycho, directing and co-writing the first entry in the long-running Child's Play franchise, and writing and directing the cult vampire film Fright Night.
+Thomas Lee Holland (born July 11, 1943) is an American filmmaker.
+He is best known for his work in the horror film genre, penning the 1983 sequel to the classic Alfred Hitchcock film Psycho, directing and co-writing the first entry in the long-running Child's Play franchise, and writing and directing the cult vampire film Fright Night.
 He also directed the Stephen King adaptations The Langoliers and Thinner.
 He is a two-time Saturn Award recipient.
 Holland made the jump into children’s literature in 2018 when he co-wrote How to Scare a Monster with fellow writer Dustin Warburton.

 Early life and education

 Holland was born July 11, 1943, in Poughkeepsie, New York, to Lee and Tom Holland.
-He attended Ossining Public High School in Ossining, New York before transferring to Worcester Academy, where he graduated in 1962.
+He attended Ossining Public High School in Ossining, New York, before transferring to Worcester Academy, where he graduated in 1962.
 After graduating high school, Holland attended Northwestern University for one year before transferring to the University of California, Los Angeles, where he graduated in 1970.
 He later graduated from UCLA Law School with a Juris Doctor.

 Career

 Acting career

 Holland trained as an actor at the Actors Studio under Lee Strasberg.
 Throughout the 60s and early 70s Holland appeared under the moniker of Tom Fielding in several supporting and guest star roles for both television and film, including A Walk in the Spring Rain alongside Anthony Quinn and Ingrid Bergman.

 In December 2009 Holland was cast for Adam Green's Hatchet II, to star alongside Danielle Harris, Tony Todd, Kane Hodder, and R.A.
 Mihailoff.
-He narrated the film alongside Green on San Diego Comic-Con International 2010.
+He narrated the film alongside Green at the 2010 San Diego Comic-Con.